 Warriors receive +1 to their attack bonus every two levels, starting at level 2.

 From levels 1-20 that gives them a +10 attack bonus.
 That's less than the +12 a fighter gets in B/X over the same level range, but that's playing into the statement above about not wanting too many attack bonuses.
 There will be other ways for the warrior to get to that +12 figure, as I'll talk about once I reach combat.
-Keeping the same to-hit range means I can keep broad compatibility with modules, monster manuals, and their related threat assessment mechanics (i.e. if text gives some sort of challenge or encounter rating, or if a module says it's designed for characters of X level).
+Keeping the same to-hit range means I can keep broad compatibility with modules, monster manuals, and any related threat assessment mechanics (i.e. if text gives some sort of challenge or encounter rating, or if a module says it's designed for characters of X level).